What’s the difference between a T4 and a T4A?

 What good books do here

 Track worker payments correctly all year — payroll for employees, contractor ledger for T4A recipients — and slip season is an export, not an investigation.
+That is how taxifi works: payments are booked correctly as they happen, and slip prep is part of one flat monthly price.
+If you run a construction business, start with our trades & contractors page.

 This is general information, not tax advice for your situation.
-Book a call and a Canadian accountant will give you the answer for your business.
+Get started and a Canadian accountant will give you the answer for your business.

 Common questions